Best Ways to Modify Restaurant Meals for Diabetes to Maintain Balanced Blood Sugar Levels

 Reducing Added Sugar and Sweeteners

-If you’re craving dessert, maybe share it or pick berries.
+If you’re craving dessert, maybe share it or pick a bowl of berries.
 Artificial sweeteners can bother some people’s stomachs—if that’s you, just avoid them.
+Stick to water, unsweetened tea, or black coffee for your beverage.
+The Centers for Disease Control and Prevention (CDC) offers practical guidance on managing diabetes while eating out.

 Selecting Diabetes-Friendly Sides, Drinks, and Cooking Methods